All Episodes

 How could that decision have been made that late in March?

-Uh I and I'm again I'm not playing politics here.
+And again, I'm not playing politics here.

-I didn't say cocky in our ability to address a virus that had already hurt other parts of the world to recognizing exact exactly how devastating it could be when it's not based up and there's more more new data coming out from Northeastern arguing that there were hundreds of thousands of cases here before we even realized we had a problem.
+We went from being fairly confident, I didn't say cocky in our ability to address a virus that had already hurt other parts of the world, to recognizing exactly how devastating it could be when it's not faith.

-So of course it made it much more difficult because you didn't realize that the tsunami was about to hit you.
+So, of course, it made it much more difficult because you didn't realize that the tsunami was about to hit you.

 Yeah.

-And I I actually had asked him about that because we all thought this was, you know, mostly the great threat was for older people, underlying health issues, and compromised immune systems.
+And I actually had asked him about that because we all thought this was, you know, mostly the great threat was for older people, underlying health issues, and compromised immune systems.

-In the end, it turned out mostly to be that, I think is a fair statement.
+In the end, it turned out mostly to be that, I think, is a fair statement.

 But there was a period we thought maybe younger people were more susceptible than I think they ended up being.